Chalk home page

 We recommend to first take a look through Chalk's support for vector features and embedding functions.

 To illustrate how to use nearest neighbor relationships, we’ll walk through an example for Chalk can power FAQ search.
-In this example, the feature set SearchQuery feature set represents an incoming request, and the FAQDocument feature set represents our collection of frequently asked questions and answers.
+In this example, the SearchQuery feature class represents an incoming request, and the FAQDocument feature class represents our collection of frequently asked questions and answers.
 Our goal is to return the five most relevant FAQ entries for the given search query.

 Defining nearest neighbor relationships